mingyaulee/Blazor.BrowserExtension/docs/Pages/01_04_RunningAndDebugging.md

    > For Mozilla Firefox, the extension manifest needs to be modified before you can load it.
    > See [Background Worker](03_02_BackgroundWorker.md#mozilla-firefox) page.

-# Debugging
+# Debugging without loading the extension in the browser

-1. Start the Blazor project directly from Visual Studio, or use the command `dotnet run`, or the command `dotnet watch` for hot reload.
-0. Once the application is loaded, use the Blazor debugging hotkey `Shift+Alt+D` to launch the debugging console.

-This debugging method is running outside of the browser extension context, thus all the APIs are not available when debugging and can be mocked by configuring the `MockResolvers`.
+When running outside of the browser extension context, all the browser extension APIs are not available.
+The behaviour can be mocked by configuring the `MockResolvers`.

 ```csharp
 MockResolvers.Configure(configure =>